-Furthermore, Bellingham Technical College strives to provide a safe environment in which students and employees can pursue their education and/or employment free from the detrimental effects of sex discrimination, which includes sex-based harassment.
-Sex-based harassment includes sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity as well as sexual assault, dating violence, domestic violence, and stalking.
+Furthermore, Bellingham Technical College strives to provide a safe environment in which students and employees can pursue their education and/or employment free from the detrimental effects of sexual misconduct, which includes, but is not limited to, sexual harassment, domestic violence, intimate partner violence, stalking, sexual assault, and other forms of non-consensual sexual behavior.

-Discrimination based on protected characteristics, harassment, and retaliation will be addressed through the College's Grievance Rules - Discrimination and Harassment available online (Grievance Rules -- Discrimination and Harassment).
+Sex- and gender-based harassment, discrimination or violence will be addressed through the College's Grievance Rules - Discrimination and Harassment available online (Grievance Rules -- Discrimination and Harassment).

-Title IX Coordinator for BTC: 360.752.8440 or titleIX@btc.edu.
+Office of the Title IX Coordinator for BTC: 360.752.8440 or titleIX@btc.edu.

-Equal Employment Opportunity Officer for BTC: 360.752.8549 or hr@btc.edu.
+Office of the Equal Employment Opportunity/Affirmative Action Officer for BTC: 360.752.8354 or hr@btc.edu.